craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. The Golden Claws of Tetrimoc
 	D. The Church of White Flame

-2. Which of the following is the event that is most responsible for the creation of The Church of White Flame?
+2. Which of the following is the event that is most responsible for the formation of The Church of White Flame?
 	A. The Great Fires
 	B. The First Crusade of the Fire's Will
 	C. The Assault of the Giant Dissenters